Denver Broncos receiver Wes Welker was received warmly by his former New England teammates after Sunday’s AFC championship game.

 Those are just a few reasons why Belichick did not embrace Welker like they were long lost friends after the game.

-To be fair, Belichick is not known for his warm and fuzzy moments.
+To be fair, Belichick is not known from his warm and fuzzy moments.
 Belichick normally looks like he’s enduring an IRS audit whenever he is in public.
 He might be the life of the party behind closed doors, but portrays less personality than Ferris Bueller’s teacher when the cameras are on.

 Welker may have expected a heartfelt moment with Belichick, but that was not going to happen.